 About Your Presenter

 Fr.
-Robin Ryan, C.P., Ph.D., is an award-winning professor, celebrated author, and experienced retreat leader.
+Robin Ryan, C.P., Ph.D., is an award-winning professor, theologian, celebrated author, and experienced retreat leader.
 A Passionist priest, he currently serves as associate professor of systematic theology and director of the Master of Arts in Theology program at Catholic Theological Union.
-After receiving his Ph.D. in Systematic Theology from the Catholic University of America, he taught theology at Saint John’s Seminary in Boston and at Catholic Theological Union in Chicago for fifteen years.
-A Passionist priest and leader, Fr.
+Previously, he taught graduate theology at CTU and at Saint John’s Seminary in Boston.
+Fr.
 Ryan has spent many years in retreat ministry, and he leads retreats for laity, religious, and clergy across the country.
 He served as the Director of Bishop Molloy Passionist Retreat House in Queens, New York, from 1996 to 2000.

 Fr.
 Ryan is the author of numerous articles and recordings on theological and spiritual topics.
-He is the editor and co-author of Catholics on Call: Discerning a Life of Service in the Church (Liturgical Press, 2010) and the author of God and the Mystery of Suffering: A Theological Conversation Through the Ages (Paulist Press, 2011) and Jesus and Salvation: Soundings in the Christian Tradition and Contemporary Theology (Liturgical Press, 2015).
-He is also a contributor to and the English-language editor and contributing author of the Dictionary of the Passion.
-Fr.
-Ryan was the founding director of Catholics on Call at CTU, and he is currently a member of the leadership team of the Passionist congregation in the Eastern Uni...
+He is the editor and co-author of the book Catholics on Call: Discerning a Life of Service in the Church (Liturgical Press, 2010) and the author of God and the Mystery of Human Suffering: A Theological Conversation Across the Ages (Paulist Press, 2011) and Jesus and Salvation: Soundings in the Christian Tradition and Contemporary Theology (Liturgical Press, 2015).
+He is also a contributor to and the English-language editor of the Diccionario de la Pásion (Madrid: San Pablo, 2015).
+The founding director of Catholics on Call...